Alliant Pension Class Action Website

 On July 2, 2012 , the Court ruled that Defendant violated the ERISA statute by not applying a “projection rate” of a minimum of 8.2% in calculating class members’ lump sums.
 The Court also ruled that Defendant violated the ERISA statute by improperly applying a PRMD in calculating class members’ lump sums.
 In order to implement the Court’s ruling, the parties then filed separate proposed judgments and supporting calculations to the Court in July 2012.
 Defendant argued that, notwithstanding the Court’s order, some lump sum recipient class members should still have their projection rate determined using a 1-to-5-year average methodology and with a PRMD applied.
 Plaintiffs disagreed.

 On August 24, 2012, the Court ruled in favor of Plaintiffs’ proposed judgment and supporting calculations.
 The Court’s August 24 Order was embodied in the form of a final court judgment entered by the Clerk of Court on August 29, 2012, later amended on September 6, 2012.

 On September 10, 2012, Plaintiffs mailed the Court-approved Notice.
-Shortly thereafter, Plaintiffs and class counsel filed their fee petition and were subsequently awarded, assuming the Court’s judgment is affirmed on appeal, a combined $6.4 million in fees and expenses, from which the two named plaintiffs are entitled to $7,500 each in incentive payments
+Shortly thereafter, Plaintiffs and class counsel filed their fee petition and were subsequently awarded, assuming the Court’s judgment is affirmed on appeal, a combined $6.4 million in fees and expenses, from which the two named plaintiffs are entitled to $7,500 each in incentive payments.

 * * *

-We will update this site as often as we can with further information.
-Do not hesitate to contact us via the site or by calling our offices and asking to speak to a staff member assigned to the Alliant case using the contact information provided near the top of this page.
+If you have any questions, do not hesitate to contact us via the site or by calling our offices and asking to speak to a staff member assigned to the Alliant case using the contact information provided near the top of this page.